hackathon-develop/2025-11-EDTH-Berlin_rewired_dragonflies/doc/validation.md

     - hours per fight group
     - is this difficult / least liked work
     - is there a lack of knowledge / experience at the frontline for that work

+# frontline tech

+## flightcontrollers used at frontline

+- ardupilot based % ?

+- betaflight based % ?

+- inav based % ?

+## hardware components used at frontline

+- different motors with percentages

+- different FCs with percentages

+- different ESCs with percentages

+- used sensors (GPS, Air Presssure, Accel, IMU, Air Flow, Visual Flow, .... ) with percentages